ibm-cloud-docs/discovery-data/tutorial-crawl-short.md

 ### Next steps
 {: #tutorial-crawl-short-next}

-Learn more about ways to enrich the documents that you crawl from external data sources to acheive even better search results.
+Learn more about ways to enrich the documents that you crawl from external data sources to achieve even better search results.
 For more information, see [Adding domain-specific resources](/docs/discovery-data?topic=discovery-data-domain).